-Howard Beck is a Senior Writer, covering the NBA at large.
-This is his 17th season covering the league.
+Howard Beck is a Senior Writer, in his 18th season covering the NBA.
 Prior to joining Bleacher Report, Beck spent nine years at the New York Times, covering the Knicks, the Nets and the NBA at large.
 He covered the Lakers for the Los Angeles Daily News from 1997-2004.

 Follow him on Twitter at @HowardBeck.